Windesson/RealTimeFlightPrices/README.md

 ===========================
 If flights found... each flight response will contain the `search-source`, `carrier`, `source-destination`, `number of stops`, `flight-price`, `link` to view more deals.

-**Link to view deals**: This will take the user to either Kayak or Skyscanner to browse for t deals.
+**Link to view deals**: This will take the user to either Kayak or Skyscanner to browse for more relevant flight deals.

 Note: There might be cases where flight results might seem duplicated in the home page, but it actual means that the flight service provider might have similar flights departing on different time. this edge case will be ignore for the present occasion.